Obi-ah/Robotics-Project-4/README.md

 - **docs/ :** Project documentation.
   - *hardware:* Documentation related to the hardware design and configuration.
-  - *software:* Documentation of intended software implementations to meet requirements.
+  - *software:* Documentation of intended software implementations to meet requirements. (work in progress)

 - **src/ :** Source code for the robot's control and navigation.